dr-yoon/PGM-lab-website/_members/ayoub-el-bakiallah.md

 ---

-# Research Assistant
+# Research Associate

-**Ayoub** is a Research Assistant who joined the PGMLab in 2025.
+**Ayoub** is a Research Associate who joined the PGMLab in September, 2025.
 He completed his Master’s degree in Molecular Biology and Biochemistry at Yonsei University College of Medicine, supported by the Global Korea Scholarship, after receiving his undergraduate training in Life Sciences at Mohammed V University in Morocco.
 His research interests focus on gene regulation and epigenetic mechanisms, with a strong emphasis on wet-lab experimental approaches at the molecular level.